machinat/sociably/website/docs/messenger-platform.md

 });
 ```

-The users will be asked to enter a login code sent in the chat.
+The user will be asked to enter a login code sent in the chat.
 After login, webview can communicate to the server as the authenticated user.

 Check the [webview platform document](https://machinat.com/docs/embedded-webview)